 Your GP may refer you to a Urologist who may perform tests such as urodynamics or cystoscopy.
 A cystoscopy uses a cystoscope, which is a long tube that can be inserted into the urethra.
 It has a camera attached to the end so that an image can be shown on a monitor.
 It can take time to obtain a correct diagnosis as symptoms of PB/IC can be similar to other conditions for example, Overactive Bladder or Bacterial Cystitis.

 Managing Painful Bladder Syndrome

-Management methods of PB/IC can be divided into two groups; self-help and medication.
+Management methods of Painful bladder syndrome, or interstitial cystitis can be divided into two groups; self-help and medication.

 - Diet – it has been suggested that some foods can aggravate an inflamed bladder.
 It is a good idea to look at your diet and see whether there are certain foods that you find troublesome.
 Cut out these foods and see if this improves your condition.
 What may affect one person may not affect another.
 Suggested foods to try and avoid include citrus fruits which contain acid, spicy foods, onions, tomatoes, vinegar, some cheeses, chocolate, coffee and alcohol, and yoghurt